Sexual Harassment& Hostile Work Environments

 • The conduct is such that a reasonable person would find that the work environment had become hostile.

-The attorney’s at McMoran, O’Connor, Bramley & Burns, P.C. have represented and counseled hundreds of individuals who have been faced with sexual harassment and/or a hostile environment in the workplace.
+The attorney’s at McMoran, O’Connor, Bramley & Burns, P.C. have represented and counseled hundreds of individuals who have been faced with sexual harassment and/or a hostile environment in the workplace throughout New Jersey and New York.
 We understand the devastating psychological consequences of having to work in such an environment and are sensitive to the unique issues clients in this situation face.
 We provide our clients with practical, common-sense solutions to the problem and, when necessary, aggressively litigate claims of sexual harassment and hostile work environment.

 View our FAQs or get in touch.